f0rg-02/automaed_ssh/README.md

 RSA-2048 is what I recommend minimum.

 On the client run `ssh-copy-id user@server` to copy the ssh public key to your client.

-#### TODO: Write a simple util key to generate ssh keys and copy them to the client all on the client end (Will get to this once I find time).